octorock/tmc-permuter/README.md

 Check that the connection was successfully set up.

 ### Run client
-To use the permuter@home network for compilation use `-J` instead of `-j THREADS` for the permuter:
+To use the permuter@home network for compilation add `-J` to the permuter:
 ```
-./permuter.py --stop-on-zero -J FOLDER
+./permuter.py --stop-on-zero -J -j 4 FOLDER
 ```

 ### Run worker